Demarcating the boundaries of our properties, best garden fence ideas are an essential part of homes.

 However, these natural woven fences are made from cuttings which encourage growth, making this an environmentally sustainable choice.

 Shiplap is the most popular type of ready-made fence panel, offering good value and plenty of sizes.
 It is usually supported by concrete or timber posts, and needs to be treated with wood preserver regularly.

 If your current shiplap design is looking a little tired, give it a makeover by painting it in a distinctive color, with themed planting.

-Evergreens have several applications in the garden that deciduous plants simply can’t fulfil.
-For example, they are perfect for creating a boundary for your property; the permanent leaf cover of evergreen hedges can do a great job of keeping humans and animals out (or in) if you’re not partial to a traditional fence or wall.
+Evergreens are perfect for creating a boundary for your property and make the best privacy hedges; the permanent leaf cover of evergreen hedges can do a great job of keeping humans and animals out (or in), if you’re not partial to a traditional fence or wall.

 Evergreens come in all shapes and sizes – from the tiniest alpines to the tallest trees, so you’ll have no trouble finding one (or many) to suit your plot.

 21. Reinvent the picket fence

 Breathe new life into your picket fences by painting each post a different color.
 'Usually painted white, garden fence ideas look great painted in a range of pastel shades to complement your front door color,' says Rachel Crow, Gardens Editor, Homes & Gardens.

 A favorite in the design world right now, horizontal slatted fencing is having something of a moment.